Insurance Appeals

 UHC Corrected Claim Timely Filing Limit 2026 (TFL Guide)

-UHC corrected claim TFL: 180 days from the original ERA/EOB for commercial plans, 365 days DOS-based for Medicare Advantage.
+UHC corrected claim TFL: commonly cited at 180 days from the original ERA/EOB for commercial plans (verify—UHC's own guidance describes a DOS-based, contract-governed window), 365 days DOS-based for Medicare Advantage.
 Frequency code 7, UMR rules, CO-29 appeal guide.

 AJ Friesl headshotAJ Friesl - Founder of Muni Health